TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection

-Building upon the foundational architecture and adversarial mechanisms of TransNAS-TSAD, we now delve into the practical realm of anomaly detection.
+Building upon the foundational architecture and adversarial mechanisms of \frameworkname{}, we now delve into the practical realm of anomaly detection.
 This section elucidates the methodologies employed to infer anomalies from time-series data, leveraging the trained transformer model and various augmentation strategies.

-\subsubsection{The Anomaly Scoring Mechanism}
+\paragraph{The Anomaly Scoring Mechanism}

 Every incoming data point, denoted as \( \hat{W} \), is assessed for anomalies by computing a score that quantitatively reflects its deviation from expected patterns.
-In this context, \( \hat{W} \) represents the new window of the time series data under consideration, and \( \hat{C} \) embodies any associated contextual information that could influence the anomaly detection process.
+Here, \( \hat{W} \) represents the new window of time series data under consideration.
 The anomaly score, \( s \), is calculated as:

 where \( R_1 \) and \( \hat{R}_2 \) are the reconstructed outputs from the transformer model, corresponding to different stages of the inference process.